-Signs Your Child is Ready to Transition from 2 Naps to 1
+Signs Your Child is Ready to Drop to One Nap in the Morning:

 When you are ready to begin the transition, push your child’s morning nap a little later.
 Try delaying it until around 11:00am for two or three days.
 Then push it until 11:30am for a few days, then to noon, and so on.
 Your ultimate goal should be to have her asleep by 12:30pm or 1:00pm within 7-10 days.

 Read: Sample Schedules: Sleep and Naps From 6 Months to Preschool